-As walled gardens they are secure, private and quiet, and it is the intention of the school to use these for horticulture and sensory areas for the benefit of their pupils.
+As walled gardens they are secure, private and quiet, and it is the intention of the school to use these for horticulture and as sensory gardens for the benefit of their pupils.

 The connection of the inside and outside spaces of the building has been a primary consideration of the design proposals and landscape strategy.